 Test kitchen: Keto chicken bread in 6 variations

 I took some time testing to reach the best blend of ingredients, as there were so many combinations that could work.
 I experimented with the ratios, and which fillers to use.
-I did not want to add in any flour, to keep the macros on the protein side, so I used vegetables for bulking up and trying to add lift to the heavy chicken, in an effort to improve the bread’s texture and fluffiness.
+I did not want to add in any flour, so I used vegetables for bulking up and trying to add lift to the heavy chicken, as well as psyllium husk, in an effort to improve this keto bread texture and fluffiness.

 Below are some pictures and descriptive results from the 6 most interesting variations of the recipe.
 Have a look if you’d like to see how the different recipe ideas fared.
 If you want to go straight to the best keto bodybuilding chicken bread formula, just scroll down.